bitmakerla/estela/docs/estela/installation/installation.md

 #### Python v3.9.x
 {: .no_toc}

-Please refer to https://www.python.org/downloads/ and install the appropiate version of python according to your SO.
+Please refer to [https://www.python.org/downloads/](https://www.python.org/downloads/) and install the appropiate version of Python according to your operating system.

 #### Minikube >= v1.25.0
 {: .no_toc}